rongjun72/wisun-br-linux/README.md

 The RCP needs to be flashed with a specific firmware to communicate with the daemon.
 This firmware is provided in binary format.
 To help users deploy and evaluate the solution, a [wisun-br-linux-docker][1] repository is provided.
-It contains a bundle of all the necessary software components (including a compiled RCP firmware) to run the Linux Wi-SUN border router.
+It contains a bundle of all the necessary software components (including a compiled RCP firmware image) to run the Linux Wi-SUN border router.

 Alternatively, [Application Note 1332][2] explains how to build RCP firmware and flash it.